Enrollment Management Master's Degree Programs

 What Classes Will I Take?

 Enrollment management classes will train you to become an effective educational administrator or manager in a number of postsecondary departments.
 Coursework covers topics like student admissions, financial aid, records keeping and marketing.
 Some common enrollment management courses include:

 What Can I Do with My Degree?

 Graduates with a master's degree specializing in enrollment management often go on to become education administrators at postsecondary schools.
-While employment in this area was predicted to increase by only two percent in the decade spanning 2008-2018, you can still expect excellent job opportunities because of anticipated increases in the retirement of postsecondary education administrators and the number of students enrolling in college, according to the U.S. Bureau of Labor Statistics (BLS).
-In 2009, postsecondary education administrators earned an average annual salary of $95,340 (www.bls.gov).
+This area is predicted to increase by nine percent in the decade spanning 2014-2024, which is faster than the average job outlook, meaning you can expect excellent job opportunities.
+This is in part because of anticipated increases in postsecondary education administrators retiring, as well as the increase in the number of students enrolling in college, according to the U.S. Bureau of Labor Statistics (BLS).
+In 2014, postsecondary education administrators earned an average annual salary of $88,390 (www.bls.gov).

 You also might choose to become a postsecondary academic advisor or an educational marketer.
-PayScale.com reported that college- and university-level academic advisors earned an average yearly salary of $32,000-$42,000 in 2010.
-In contast, marketing managers made an average yearly wage of $120,070 in 2009, based on BLS figures.
+PayScale.com reported that college- and university-level academic advisors earned a median yearly salary of $40,557 as of 2016.
+In contast, marketing managers made an average yearly wage of $127,130 in 2014, based on BLS figures.